DeNiCoN/Sl4shioBots/README.md

 # Sl4shioBots
-Bots for online browser game Sl4sh.io on c++
+Bots for online browser game Sl4sh.io on c++.
+With client server input using asio